-You do NOT need to request a Canvas Shell to use Winter 2020 for teaching.
-All Course Shells will be added to Canvas & PolyLearn in the Winter, Spring & Summer.
-You choose which LMS you want to use.
+You do NOT need to request a Canvas Shell to use for teaching.
+All Course Shells are created in Canvas.

 Not all 3rd Party Tools/Plugins/LTI's will be in Canvas.
-Until then, you may find that the SCORM tool will allow you to connect your tool to Canvas now.
+You can still use the applications and link to them from your course.
+You can also use the SCORM tool that allows you to connect your tool within Canvas.

 Available 3rd party tools within Canvas: